mohamuhsin/CodeyOverflow-Forum/README.md

 index.js will render the App component. style.css and index.html handle the markup and styling of the forum.

-Once you feel comfortable with the structure of this application, move on to the next checkpoint.
+Once you feel comfortable with the structure of this application, move on to the next Task.